leji-a/simple-tracker/README.md

 ### File Structure

-- `watched.json`: Stores the watch status of episodes
+- `watched.json`: Stores the watch status of episodes in each folder
+- `~/.config/tracker/config.json`: Stores the history of folders you've used
 - Episode files: Your video files in the specified folder

 ## Building from Source